 Deferred income taxes reflect the net tax effect of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes, as well as the tax effect of carryforwards.
-Our gross deferred tax assets were \$1,103 million and \$772 million at the end of fiscal years 2022 and 2021, respectively.
-These gross deferred tax assets were offset by gross deferred tax liabilities of \$234 million and \$187 million and a valuation allowance representing our entire California deferred tax asset balance due to the single sales factor apportionment resulting in lower taxable income in California of \$309 million and \$277 million at the end of fiscal years 2022 and 2021, respectively.
-The change in gross deferred tax assets, gross deferred tax liabilities, and valuation allowance between fiscal year 2022 and 2021 is primarily due to increases in gross deferred tax assets for outside basis differences of foreign subsidiaries and tax credits and increases in gross deferred tax liabilities for capital assets.
+Our gross deferred tax assets were \$1,303 million and \$1,103 million at the end of fiscal years 2023 and 2022, respectively.
+These gross deferred tax assets were offset by gross deferred tax liabilities of \$238 million and \$234 million and a valuation allowance primarily representing our entire California deferred tax asset balance due to the single sales factor apportionment resulting in lower taxable income in California of \$352 million and \$309 million at the end of fiscal years 2023 and 2022, respectively.
+The change in gross deferred tax assets, gross deferred tax liabilities, and valuation allowance between fiscal year 2023 and 2022 is primarily due to increases in gross deferred tax assets for outside basis differences of foreign subsidiaries, tax credits, and capitalized research and experimental expenditures.